rtgibbons/grunt-swig/README.md

 'index.html' would be given priority of '0.8', 'subpage.html' would be given a priority of '0.7', and all other pages would get a priority of '0.5'.

+Path and base name of the source template file are available in `tplFile` variable, `tplFile.path` for the path and `tplFile.basename` for the basename.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).